-- 4.4 The student will be invited to the case conference and provided with the following information: - (a) The list of attendees of the case conference; - (b) The nature of the concern(s) raised and that the matter is being dealt with under Level 2 of this Code of Practice; - (c) That the purpose of the meeting to explore the concern regarding the student's Fitness to Study and whether it can continue to be managed at Level 2; - (d) The procedures for the meeting (which include the recommendation that the student bring a support person and that the student will be invited to respond to the concern); and - (e) Possible outcomes of the case conference. - 4.5 If the case conference determines that the student's Fitness to Study is impaired or may become impaired, the following actions may be taken: - (a) Draw up a support action plan;
+- 4.3 The notice will be sent to the Group Director Student Services who will chair a case conference.
+Relevant members of the faculty/school, Student Services and the Student Relations Manager will be invited to attend.
+Subject to privacy law and professional codes of confidentiality, the student will also receive a copy of the notice. - 4.4 The student will be invited to the case conference and provided with the following information: - (a) The list of attendees of the case conference; - (b) The nature of the concern(s) raised and that the matter is being dealt with under Level 2 of this Code of Practice: - (c) That the purpose of the meeting to explore the concern regarding the student's Fitness to Study and whether it can continue to be managed at Level 2; - (d) The procedures for the meeting (which include the recommendation that the student bring a support person and that the student will be invited to respond to the concern); and - (e) Possible outcomes of the case conference. - 4.5 If the case conference determines that the student's Fitness to Study is impaired or may become impaired, the following actions may be taken: - (a) Draw up a support action plan;